wanoz/PanML/README.md

  {'token': ' can', 'probability': 0.2809840738773346}]
 ```

-### Fine tune the model with your own data from dataframe and train in self-supervised autoregressive format
+### Fine tune the model with your own data from dataframe
+### Train in self-supervised autoregressive format
 ```
 # Specify train args
 train_args = {